List of NCAA Division II ice hockey programs

 The following is a list of the 6 schools who field men's ice hockey teams in NCAA Division II competition.

 History

 Second-tier ice hockey has twice collapsed since 1980.
 Its current iteration is solely a result of the NCAA policy barring Division II schools from participating in Division III tournament which would have prevented those conferences from receiving an automatic bid into the national tournament.
 Because only six schools play at the D-II level, no NCAA tournament is currently held as of 2025.
 A seventh school, Stonehill, left the D-II ranks in July 2022 when it moved its athletic program to the Division I Northeast Conference.
-American International left Division I hockey in 2025, and will compete in Division II in the future, increasing the number of teams to seven.
-However, American International will not field a team for the 2025–26 season.
+American International left Division I hockey in 2025, and intends to compete in Division II in the future, increasing the number of teams to seven.
+However, American International did not field a team for the 2025–26 season.
+Several other NCAA Division II schools compete in NCAA Division I ice hockey.

 The teams comprising the Division II level played in Division III conferences until 2009 but have been playing their conference tournaments since 2000.